IsuruSankhajith/Hepas_Client_1/README.md

 - Isuru sankhajith

 ### License:
-This project is licensed under the [License Name] License.
+This project is licensed under the MIT License.

 ### Additional Notes:
 - Please refer to the project documentation for detailed setup instructions and usage guidelines.